Last Update: 30 June 2016

 Rubbish bins will be provided at the Memorial site and visitors will be asked to dispose of rubbish thoughtfully or, where possible, take their rubbish with them.

 There will be media present at all ceremonies.
 Attendees should be aware that there will be camera operators moving around the sites, and that cables may be laid along the ground.
 Please take care.
 The Dawn Service will be broadcast live to Australia by the Australian Broadcasting Corporation.
 You may be filmed during the service.
-DVD’s of the 2015 Anzac Day Dawn Services are available from the ABC Library Sales by telephoning 1300 650 587, emailing your request to firstname.lastname@example.org or downloading order forms from ABC Library Sales - How to Order.
+DVDs of the 2017 Anzac Day Dawn Services will be available from the ABC Library Sales by telephoning 1300 650 587, emailing your request to email@example.com or downloading order forms from ABC Library Sales - How to Order.